Materials-Consortia/OPTIMADE/optimade.rst

 HTTP Response Headers
 ---------------------

-There are relevant use-cases for allowing data served via OPTiMaDe to be accessed from in-browser JavaScript, e.g. to enable server-less data aggregation.
+There are relevant use-cases for allowing data served via OPTIMADE to be accessed from in-browser JavaScript, e.g. to enable server-less data aggregation.
 For such use, many browsers need the server to include the header :http-header:`Access-Control-Allow-Origin: *` in its responses, which indicates that in-browser JavaScript access is allowed from any site.

 Warnings